Hatuqway: Etymology

 The widely accepted theory is that the names derives from Prince Inal the Great's son Temruk's son Hatko, who was prince of the Taman Peninsula.
 His principality is called Hatuqway (Place of Hatko) and the people of the principality are described as "From Hatuqway".
 Thus the name of the principality became the name of the tribe.

 Another outdated theory about the origin of the name 'Hatuqway' is that it is from Хьаты ("Hatti") + Къуэ ("son"); meaning "Hattic son".
 'Hatti' is an ancient name, originally referring to a non-Indo-European people of ancient Anatolia.
 Some researchers have claimed there may be links between Circassians and Indo-European-speaking communities, and some have argued that there are connections between Circassians and Hatti, who are from ancient Anatolian peoples, but these theories have not been addressed further and are not widely accepted.
 This Circassian tribe may preserve this name.
 This name also occurs elsewhere in the Caucasus in a Nart saga wherein the hero Batraz is said to speak in Hattic.

-Culture and language

 Culture

-Traditional Hatuqway culture is part of the Circassian culture.
+Traditional Hatuqway culture is part of greater Circassian culture.
 The Hatuqway were engaged in agriculture, cattle and horse breeding.
-Before Islam, the Hatuqways worshipped Jesus as well as the gods of Circassians such as Shibla (god of lightning and thunder), Sozeresh (god of fertility), Yamish, Ahin and Hakustash.
+Before Islam, the Hatuqways worshipped Jesus as well as the gods of Circassians such as Shibla (god of lightning and thunder), Sozeresh (god of fertility), Yamish, Ahin, and Hakustash.

 Language

-The Hatuqway speak the Hatuqway dialect of Adyghe, which is in the Circassian language branch of the Northwest Caucasian Languages.
+The Hatuqway speak the Hatuqway dialect of Adyghe, which is in the Circassian language branch of the Northwest Caucasian languages.
 Nowadays, the number of speakers of this language has decreased considerably and it could not find a place in the literary language as there is no Hatuqway left in the Caucasus.